hsocasnavarro/Karapython/README.md

      checks the karaoke information and updates the related attributes (particularly karlinea and karlineb) so that they can be used by the caller.
 Need to have run load_file() before.

+   write_file(filein, fileout, tracks2remove, patches2remove): This
+     method replicates a MIDI or karaoke file with the option to supress one or more tracks and/or instruments. filein and fileout are strings with the corresponding filenames (filein must exist and fileout will be overwritten). tracks2remove and patches2remove may be either None or a list (can be an empty list) of integers with the numbers of tracks or instruments that are not wanted in the output file.

 EXAMPLES: